nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to show help for a command.
-2. CONNECTIONS show the guide on how to use the command.
+2. CONNECTIONS shows the guide on how to use the command.

     Use case ends.